tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ## Camera Follow 2D Player
 Duration: hh:mm:ss

-Playing the game in seems as if the player enters the 2D world, which is nice.
+Playing the game it looks like the player enters the 2D world.
 One problem is that the camera stays on the position of the 3D Player.
 We would like it to follow the 2D player.

 ### Dummy target
-So that we can easily see and debug the position translation from 2D to 3D, let's add a `Node3D` with a mesh, which will act as our new camera target.
+To easily see and debug the position translation from 2D to 3D, let's add a `Node3D` with a mesh, which will act as our new camera target.

 **Recreate** this setup:
 ![](img/TestCube.png)

 ### Player2D position
 How do we get the 2D player position in the `platforming_section.gd` script?
-Well we have a reference to the `PlatformingManager2D` and the manager has a reference to the player.
-Let's add a function to the manager to get the reference to the player 2D.
+We have a reference to the `PlatformingManager2D` and it has a reference to the 2D player.
+Let's add a function to the `PlatformingManager2D`, that will return the player 2D reference.

 ```GDScript
 func get_player2D() -> Node2D: